FREQUENTLY ASKED QUESTIONS

 See also FAQ 1 above.
 What are the collections that make up your museum?
 Briefly list the major categories of collections held by your museum and the approximate proportions of different kinds of collection.
 Remember also that your building may be a major part of your collection especially in the case of industrial, scientific, craft or historical museums.

-FAQ 6 - STATE OF REGISTRATION AND CONSERVATION OF COLLECTION.
-HOW DO I ANSWER THIS QUESTION IF OUR MUSEUM CATALOGUE IS INCOMPLETE?
+FAQ 6 - STATE OF REGISTRATION AND CONSERVATION OF COLLECTION

 Please give the latest figures of the numbers of objects in your collection and the numbers of those that have been fully registered.
 If the cataloguing of your collection is a work in progress, please describe the work that has been done to date.
-Please state if your cataloguing is manual (i.e. in written registers) or on computer.
-If your catalogue is completely or partly available online, please state it in your response.
-What steps have you taken to protect your collections’ record in the event of a disaster?
+Please state if your cataloguing is manual (i.e. in written registers), digital or both.
+If your catalogue/database is completely or partly available online, please state it in your response.
+What steps have you taken to protect your collections’ record in the event of a natural or manmade disaster?

-FAQ 7 - HOW WAS THE MUSEUM OR REDEVELOPMENT FINANCED?
+FAQ 7 - HOW WAS THE MUSEUM’S CREATION/CONSTRUCTION OR REDEVELOPMENT FINANCED?

-Please state what, if any, government, foundation, municipality, business sponsorship or private philanthropic funds were provided for the redevelopment of your museum and in what proportions.
-If you have taken out a loan or if the community has raised subscriptions, please state this.
+Please state what, if any, government, foundation, municipality, business sponsorship or private philanthropic funds were provided for the creation/construction or redevelopment of your museum and in what proportions.
+If you have taken out a loan or if the community has raised subscriptions, please state this in your response.

 FAQ 8 - MAJOR EXTERNAL PARTNERS INVOLVED IN THE CREATION OR REDEVELOPMENT OF THE MUSEUM